rajashish147/blog/README.md

 To run the project, follow these steps:

-1. Navigate to the project directory: `cd blog-webpage`
+1. Navigate to the project directory: `cd blog`
 2. Start the development server: `pnpm dev`
 3. Open your browser and go to `http://localhost:5000`